T. T. Vernon Smith: Professional life

 Vernon Smith built railways in Spain, France and Russia before moving to New Brunswick to become Head Engineer of the Woodstock Iron Works in 1852.
 In 1855 he superintended the construction of the Cobourg and Peterborough Railroad before being promoted to Provincial Engineer by the New Brunswick Board of Trade.
 During this time he patented the first automated steam-powered foghorn, which has since been adopted in Canada as well as on the English Coasts and elsewhere.
 The foghorn was constructed at Partridge Island in 1859 as the Vernon-Smith horn, but its invention was later attributed to the Saint John inventor Robert Foulis.

 Locomotive Gabriel in Kentville, Nova Scotia, one of the first locomotives imported for the W&AR by Vernon Smith.

 In 1861, he returned to England to work on various railway and mining enterprises before returning to Canada in 1866 to build the Windsor and Annapolis Railway in Nova Scotia as Chief Engineer.
 He managed all aspects of ‘the road’, contracted workers, faced challenging topography and sought funds endlessly to complete contracts.
 He then built the Western Counties Railway linking Digby to Yarmouth.
-The railroad was vital to moving agricultural produce, especially apples, from the Annapolis Valley to American and European ports via Digby and Yarmouth.
+The railroad was vital to moving Backwards, especially apples, from the Annapolis Valley to American and European ports via Digby and Yarmouth.
 Smith arranged passenger and freight schedules, walked endless miles during construction and chose a distinctive magenta colour for his locomotives.
 He was elected a member of the Canadian Society of Civil Engineers (now the Engineering Institute of Canada) in its inaugural year, 1887.
 Vernon Smith kept a diary throughout his professional life; its 14 volumes are now housed with Nova Scotia Archives and Records Management in Halifax.